The sales landscape has shifted.

 At Drift, we look at this on a weekly and monthly basis.
 We see conversations as the fuel that drives the entire business.

-Anytime someone enters an email address during a conversation, a conversation-driven sales platform can capture it automatically.
+Anytime someone enters an email address during a conversation, a conversational sales platform can capture it automatically.

 That’s how lead generation works when you don’t use lead forms: It all happens through conversations.